 Born in 1969 in Uppsala; studied industrial design and sculpture before becoming Creative Director at the No Picnic design studio in Stockholm.
 For Essem Design, Bergfeldt has designed the Mama wall hook – a classic piece awarded the ‘Outstanding Swedish Design’ prize.

 Born 1956 in Stockholm.
 Mats Theselius works at the crossover between art and design.
 He has been a professor at HDK School of Design and Crafts and is a member of the Royal Swedish Academy of Fine Arts.
-For Essem Design, Theselius has designed the Funk hat rack.
+For Essem Design, Theselius has designed the Funk hat rack and shoe rack.

 Born 1974 in Malmö, but now lives and works in Trelleborg.
 Borselius, who has a journeyman’s certificate in cabinet-making and trained in design with Carl Malmsten Furniture Studies, started Borselius Design in 2002.
 He has won several design awards and two of his products are displayed in the National Museum in Stockholm.
 For Essem Design he has designed the Papa wall hook.